-- See "Connections from Client to CIM Server" on page 65 if your CIM client is unable to connect to the CIM server. - See "Connections from CIM Server to Indication Consumer" on page 66 if your CIM client is able to connect to the CIM server and subscribe to indications, but the indications are not delivered.
+- See Connections from Client to CIM Server if your CIM client is unable to connect to the CIM server. - See Connections from CIM Server to Indication Consumer if your CIM client is able to connect to the CIM server and subscribe to indications, but the indications are not delivered.